 I freaking love life!
 But things weren’t always this sweet…

 Hoop dance entered the picture at just the right moment, serving as a healthy distraction from my suicidal tendencies and mental breakdowns.
 It was 2007, and I found it to be a movement meditation tool that served as a catalyst for healing and transformation.

 I’m now writing a book, to share my family’s story about losing a loved one to suicide, along with my journey finding the light from depression.
 In addition to general musings, the purpose of this blog is to chronicle my thoughts, feelings and reactions during the book writing process.
 My writing includes reflections and journal entries over a 20-year period.
 I’m sharing my darkest days and transformation, with the intention of helping those who suffer.

-It’s my ultimate goal to bring my voice to a much broader audience through writing and speaking engagements.
+I’m honored to have guest blogged for To Write Love on Her Arms and to have served on the Board of Directors for the Tampa Bay Chapter of AFSP It’s my ultimate goal to bring my voice to a much broader audience through writing and speaking engagements.
 I truly believe that, serving as an advocate for suicide prevention and mental health awareness, is the work I’m meant to do in this world.

 I’m currently in the editing process of my book’s first draft.
 Thanks so much for joining me as I race towards the finish line to complete it.